Kim L. O'Neill

 Kim L. O'Neill is the developer of a monoclonal antibody that allows for the accurate, cheap and easy detection of cancer.

 O'Neill has a B.Sc. degree from New University of Ulster and a Ph.D. from the University of Ulster.
 He is a full professor of microbiology at Brigham Young University.
 In 1998 research by O'Neill suggested a link between caffeine and the formation of some cancers.
-O'Neill has served as associate director of BYU's cancer research center.

-O'Neill is also a convert to the Church of Jesus Christ of Latter-day Saints, having joined the church in Ireland.